MetaMask/metamask-docs/wallet/how-to/use-sdk/3rd-party-libraries/wagmi.md

 ## Benefits of using the Infura API with Wagmi

-As mobile dapps may not have a continuous connection with MetaMask, this means read-only requests can fail, leading to a suboptimal user experience.
+As mobile dapps may not have a continuous connection with MetaMask when using Wagmi, read-only requests can fail, resulting in a suboptimal user experience.

 These are some errors that might occur in mobile environments:

 ![Wagmi errors](../../../assets/wagmi-errors.png)

-To overcome this limitation in mobile dapps that rely on a continuous connection with MetaMask, we can use the Infura API to make read-only requests.
+To overcome this limitation in mobile dapps that rely on a continuous connection with MetaMask, use the Infura API to make read-only requests.
 You can do this by [configuring the SDK with an Infura API key](#2-configure-the-sdk).
 This approach offloads the read operations to Infura's nodes, reducing the load on your own infrastructure and ensuring high availability and reliability, independent of the user's wallet connection.